jpt13653903/Gerber2PDF/ReadMe.txt

 Changes:
 --------

+2015-02-21
+- Added silent exit feature

 2015-01-20
-- Fixed bug where paths was handled wrong when terminated with a flash instead of a move.
+- Fixed bug where paths were handled wrong when terminated with a flash instead of a move.

 2014-12-04